 Software Developer vs. Software Engineer: 2023 Difference in Skills, Jobs, Salary, and More

-I’ve worked with software developers and engineers as a Software Engineer.
-I’ve noticed that there’s often confusion about the roles and responsibilities of these two positions.
-I’m writing this article to understand the differences and similarities between a Software Developer and a Software Engineer.
+As someone who has collaborated with software developers and engineers in a software engineering role, I’ve encountered a common point of confusion: the distinction between these two positions.
+In this article, I aim to clarify the key differences and shared characteristics between a Software Developer and a Software Engineer.

 Brief Overview of Software Developer and Software Engineer